DBalashov/ChatBotFramework/readme.md

 * your can set `Modified` property of state model in Handle method and state model will be saved in storage automatically
 * bot state model must implement `IChatBotModel<STYPE>` interface and `STYPE` can be value or reference type
 * bot state model storage must implement `IChatBotModelStorage<UID,MODEL,STYPE>` interface and return new/empty model for new users

+* your may implement and register `IChatBotHistoryLogger<UID>` to log all user requests and responses